opensearch-project/documentation-website/_data-prepper/pipelines/configuration/buffers/kafka.md

 ### kms

-When used, the KMS key can decrypt the `encryption_key` so that it is not stored in plain-text.
+When using KMS, the KMS key can decrypt the `encryption_key` so that it is not stored in plain-text.
+To configure KMS with the `kafka` buffer, use the following options.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---